seanmacgillivray/marcato_festival_wordpress_plugin/README.md

 4. Enter your Marcato Organization ID in the field and click "Save Changes".

 Clicking Import Now will download and parse marcato's xml feeds creating posts representing your marcato data.
-A wordpress job is also created that will redo this automatically every hour.

 All NEW records added this way will be set as Pending, and you will need to publish them from within Wordpress to make them appear on the site.